 Final comprehensive examinations are required of all candidates for the master's degree; they may be either written or oral, or both, at the option of the department.
 These examinations are given by the major department or departments.
+The number of hours of course work beyond a minimum of 12 which a student must complete before taking this examination shall be determined by the department.
 Any student planning to take a comprehensive examination must file a letter of intent with the appropriate department chairman.
 (See Calendar.)